agraef/purr-data/index.md

 ### JGU Packages

-This is a collection of ready-made Linux packages for Arch Linux, Fedora, and recent Debian, Raspbian and Ubuntu releases, maintained by the Johannes Gutenberg University (JGU) at the [OBS](https://build.opensuse.org/project/show/home:aggraef:purr-data-jgu) (Open Build System).
+This is a collection of ready-made Linux packages for Arch Linux, Fedora, and recent Debian, Raspbian and Ubuntu releases, maintained by Albert Gräf from the Johannes Gutenberg University (JGU) at the [OBS](https://build.opensuse.org/project/show/home:aggraef:purr-data-jgu) (Open Build System).
 They offer the following advantages:

 - Support for a wide range of different Linux systems, including the latest Debian/Ubuntu versions.
 We generally support the two most recent stable (or long term support) releases, as well as current (or rolling) releases.